May 5, 2026

 Your factory always opens the latest version, and your team always knows what was approved.

-• Libraries that scale – Reuse fabrics, trims, sizes, artwork, and specifications across collections to save time.
+Libraries that scale – Reuse fabrics, trims, sizes, artwork, and specifications for different collections to save time.

-• Dual sourcing controls – Assign multiple factories to one tech pack while keeping pricing and communication separate.
+Dual-sourcing controls – Assign multiple factories to a single tech pack while keeping pricing and communication separate.

 Tech Pack Examples Across Industries

 Every category has unique requirements, but the goal is always the same: clear, accurate, factory-ready documentation.
-Here are a few examples of how tech packs come to life across different industries:
+Here are a few examples of how tech packs come to life in different industries:

 Fashion & Apparel